Stuycs-K/final-project-3-dewanz-wangk/WORKLOG.md

 Started writing background in PRESENTATION.md to introduce the OpenSSH ForceCommand attack vector, adding the list of prerequisites on a target machine that are necessary for shellshock.

-### 5/23/23
+### 05/23/23

 Finish explaining tools and introduction of ForceCommand that will be used in the OpenSSH RCE shellshock attack.

+### 05/24/23

+Stepping through the exploit procedures with ForceCommand, diagnosing unanticipated issues along the way.

+### 05/26/23

+Started making THM room for homework activity.

 ## Zawad Dewan